 Amazon is at the forefront of ecommerce, as it is the largest ecommerce platform internationally.
 It’s strong competition even for local vendors worldwide.
 Amazon has over 2.5 million active sellers and each year, and this number is constantly growing.
 Many users trust Amazon, and shopper statistics show customers are more inclined to purchase something from Amazon than other sites.

-The online shopping industry is always evolving to meet customer demands.
+The online shopping industry is constantly evolving to meet customer demand.
 This has brought about monumental changes in consumer behavior.

 As the COVID-19 pandemic swept the planet in the early months of 2020, online shopping became the order of the day.
 And according to the latest online shopping statistics, there’s no stopping this multi-trillion dollar industry.